This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this easy pumpkin dump cake recipe, check out our Leftover Ingredients Recipe Finder.

-How To Make A Mini Pumpkin Dump Cake
+How To Make A Pumpkin Dump Cake

-These step-by-step photos and instructions help you visualize how make this small pumpkin dump cake recipe.
+These photos and instructions help you visualize how make this small pumpkin dump cake recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- Preheat the oven to 350°F (175°C).
-Butter a 5×5 inch baking dish and set it aside.
+- Preheat oven to 350°F (175°C).
+Grease a 5×5 inch baking dish.

-- Pour the pumpkin mixture into the prepared baking dish.
+- Pour mixture into the prepared dish.

-- Evenly sprinkle the homemade cake mix over the pumpkin filling.
+- Sprinkle evenly over the pumpkin filling.

 Expert Tips

-This delicious mini pumpkin cake is wonderful on its own, but here are a few ways to enjoy it even more:
+This mini pumpkin cake is wonderful on its own, but here are a few ways to enjoy it even more:

 Frequently Asked Questions